Twisted Mistress

-Twisted Mistress (La fausse maîtresse) is a 1942 French comedy film starring Danielle Darrieux.
-The movie was directed by André Cayatte, based on story by Honoré de Balzac.
+Twisted Mistress (La fausse maîtresse) is a 1942 French comedy film directed by André Cayatte and starring Danielle Darrieux and Lise Delamare.
+It is inspired by the 1841 novel La Fausse Maîtresse by Honoré de Balzac.
+It was made at the Billancourt Studios in Paris.
+Location shooting took place around Perpignan in Languedoc-Roussillon.
+The film's sets were designed by the art director Andrej Andrejew.
 It was released on VHS in France by TF1 Vidéo on 1 January 1998.
-It tells the story of a circus owner's daughter, who plays on a rope, sings two songs, and falls in love with local rugby player.
+It tells the story of a circus owner's daughter, who plays on a rope, sings two songs, and falls in love with a local rugby player.